Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-A VBT representative will greet you at the Geneva airport to start your adventure off right.
+A VBT representative will greet you at the Geneva Airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel in Chamonix.
-From here, you are perfectly positioned to explore this charming city at your leisure.
+From here, you are perfectly positioned to explore this charming mountain resort town at your leisure.

-Enjoy your included breakfast this morning and a last stroll in Chamonix.
-At 12:00 p.m. board our private motorcoach to Switzerland.
-Make sure you pack some lunch before departing.
+Enjoy your included breakfast this morning and take a final stroll through Chamonix.
+At 12:00 p.m., board our private motorcoach to Switzerland.
+Be sure to pack a lunch before departing.

-All guests meet at 2:00 p.m. in the lobby of the Swiss hotel with a safety and bike-fitting session led by your trip leaders.
-By the session’s end, your rooms will be ready, and you will have time to settle in and change into your biking clothes.
-Later, enjoy a warm-up ride on country roads through charming Swiss villages.
+All guests will meet at 2:00 p.m. in the lobby of the Swiss hotel for a safety and bike-fitting session led by your Trip Leaders.
+By the end of the session, your rooms will be ready, and you’ll have time to settle in and change into your biking clothes.
+Later, enjoy a warm-up ride along scenic country roads through charming Swiss villages.

-This evening, gather for a welcome reception and dinner at the hotel, savoring the specialties of the Valais canton.
+This evening, gather for a welcome reception and dinner at the hotel restaurant, where you’ll savor the specialties of the Valais canton.

 Today's Ride Choices